sst/guide/_chapters/configure-secrets-in-seed.md

 ---
 layout: post
-title: Configure secrets in Seed
+title: Configure Secrets in Seed
 date: 2018-03-13 00:00:00
 description:
 comments_id:
 ---

 Before we can do our first deployment, we need to make sure to configure our secret environment variables.
-If you'll recall, we have explicitly not stored these in our code.
-This means that if soembody else on our team needs to deploy, we'll need to pass the `env.yml` file around.
-That is not a good practice.
+If you'll recall, we have explicitly not stored these in our code (or in Git).
+This means that if somebody else on our team needs to deploy, we'll need to pass the `env.yml` file around.
 Instead we'll configure [Seed](https://seed.run) to deploy with our secrets for us.

 To do that, hit the **Settings** button in our **dev** stage.